 \subsubsection{Image Generation Quality via FID, KID, HWD}

 For natural images, the performance of generative models is commonly evaluated using \acf{fid}~\citep{heusel2017fid} and \acf{kid}~\citep{binkowski2018kid}.
 These metrics measure the similarity between real and generated images in a feature space extracted from a pre-trained deep neural network.
 Lower values indicate a closer resemblance between the generated and real samples, meaning improved realism and quality of the generated handwriting.
 We evaluate them on paragraph and line levels.
 Both metrics are tailored towards natural images with the underlying Inception model trained on ImageNet~\citep{deng2009imagenet}.
 However, the distribution of handwritten data is different.
-Therefore, Pippi et al.~\citeyearpar{pippi2023hwd} introduced a line-based metric denoted as \ac{hwd},\footnote{HWD: \url{https://github.com/aimagelab/HWD}.
+Therefore, Pippi et al.~\citeyearpar{pippi2023hwd} introduced a handwriting-specific line-based metric denoted as \ac{hwd},\footnote{HWD: \url{https://github.com/aimagelab/HWD}.
 Note: We slightly adapted the computation of the FID and KID so that the input is split into non-overlapping patches instead of using just the first square patch of the input.} where a VGG16 backbone is trained on 100M rendered text lines and words to classify the calligraphic fonts.
 Similar to \ac{fid} and \ac{kid}, feature representations are finally used for comparing the distributions of different datasets.
 Lower \ac{hwd} values indicate that the generated samples better match the structural and stylistic properties of real handwriting.